LuciferUchiha/georgerowlands.ch/content/garden/ml/reinforcementLearning.md

 From this value function, it is easy to see which states are desirable (those near teleportation states) and which actions are preferable in each state (those leading towards teleportation states).
 This information can then be used to also induce a policy which always chooses the best action which leads it to a higher value state.
 {{< /callout >}}

-### Bellman Equations
+### Bellman Expectation Equations

 The definition of the value functions above is useful for understanding what they represent, but it does not provide a practical way to compute them as they define value as an expectation over all possible future trajectories, which can be infinite in length.
 This would mean we would theoretically have to simulate the agent in all states and actions for an infinite amount of time to compute the value functions exactly, which would be intractable in all but the simplest cases.

-Instead, we can exploit the recursive structure of the return $G_t$ to derive a set of equations known as the **Bellman equations**.
+Instead, we can exploit the recursive structure of the return $G_t$ to derive a set of equations known as the **Bellman expectation equations**.
 These equations express the value functions in terms of themselves, allowing us to compute them iteratively.
 Remember that the return can be expressed recursively as:

 $$
 G_t = R_{t+1} + \gamma G_{t+1}.